fbpx Skip to Content

 2. Lungwort – Pulmonaria officinalis

-You can expect beautiful blooms all the way up until the first frost begins to nip at your plants.
+You can expect beautiful blooms from April through May, opening pink and maturing to blue.
 The silvery and green leaves are just as beautiful as the flowers to many gardeners.
+Lungwort grows in zones 3-8.

 3. Primrose – Primula vulgaris